Dr. Carlon Colker seeks dismissal of Janel Grant’s petition, says records have been provided to her; Grant’s attorney responds

 The federal case was stayed in June at the request of U.S. Attorneys from the Southern District of New York where McMahon is reportedly under criminal investigation for sexual assault and sex trafficking claims.

-In her federal lawsuit, Grant alleges that McMahon trafficked her, and was assaulted by McMahon & Laurinaitis with WWE executives having knowledge of the relationship between Grant and McMahon.
+In her federal lawsuit, Grant alleges that McMahon trafficked her and that she was assaulted by McMahon and Laurinaitis, with WWE executives having knowledge of the relationship between Grant and McMahon.

 She also says McMahon directed her to go to Peak Wellness, which she says she visited at least 60 times.
 She alleges Colker treated her at the Greenwich, Conn., clinic with pills and infusions without telling her the substance of what he was prescribing her.